 When Renwick looked back down at the expectant faces, he gave each of them a rare warm smile.
 “Congratulations,” he said.
 “All four of you are now the newest members of the Felis Wing.
 None of you have chosen to take an escape.”

 “How long until the process begins?”
 Dante asked.

 “Tomorrow afternoon,” Renwick replied.
 “Before that, however, Marcy will need some information from each of you while I discuss your contracts with the director.
 I will make sure you all receive copies after he has counter-signed.”

 Jon remained in his seat on the couch, but Dante practically lurched forward past everyone else.
-Marcy smiled at him in amusement as he touched the screen of her computer with a finger and said, “Bengal white tiger!”
+Marcy smiled at him in amusement as he touched the screen of her tablet with a finger and said, “Bengal white tiger!”
 The nurse chuckled at his enthusiasm and entered his response beside his name with a thin stylus.

 When she looked over at Jenni, the blonde woman returned her smile and said, “Put me down as a spotted leopard.
 I have always known this would be my fur coat of choice.”
-Marcy wrote down Jenni's preference and then looked over at Kristen, but the dark-haired botanist was flipping through the folder again, apparently looking for something in particular.
-When she did not look up at her, the nurse turned to look at the remaining male.
+Marcy wrote down Jenni’s preference and then looked over at Kristen, but the dark-haired botanist was flipping through the folder again, apparently looking for something in particular.
+When she did not look up at her, the nurse turned her gaze to the remaining male.